-

 Gray Whales' Remarkable Migration

-March 05, 2013Gray whales migrate more than 10,000 miles roundtrip each year—the longest for any mammal on Earth.
+March 05, 2013Gray whales migrate more than 10,000 miles roundtrip each year—one of the longest for any mammal on Earth.
 Each winter and spring, their spectacular migration between northern feeding grounds and southern nursery areas offers amazing opportunities for whale watchers along the west coast.
 The Arctic feeding grounds of the gray whale are critical to their survival, as they must eat enough to sustain them until they return the next year.

 -